 Parking charges apply on the Hamilton campus Monday – Friday, 8.30am – 4.30pm (except public holidays).
 General parking outside of these times is free.

-Weekly and semester parking concessions and Halls of Residence permits don’t guarantee you a parking spot if the carparks are full.
-The semester option is only available to current students enrolled at the University of Waikato.
+Weekly and trimester parking concessions and Halls of Residence permits don’t guarantee you a parking spot if the carparks are full.
+The trimester option is only available to current students enrolled at the University of Waikato.

 Student Health Service